brendanlu/tred/README.txt

 Please kindly run
     black .
 In the root to autoformat code when opening pull requests to this repo.

+Much of the implementation and code practice mirrors that of scikit-learn.
+We adopt their utilities and general coding guidelines whenever we can.

 Credit
 ------